-Nearly any menu can boost the bottom line with seasonal squash specials.
+Nearly any menu can improve the bottom line with seasonal squash specials.
 Here are some ideas and a recipe open to improvisation to get you inspired.

 Italian: Goat cheese and acorn squash are made for each other, particularly on a pizza, with caramelized leeks, pepitas, and apple saba at Seven Lions in Chicago.

 Steakhouses: Infuse color and seasonal sweetness into a gratin by swapping in squash for potatoes.
-At Urban Farmer, a steakhouse in Cleveland, one of fall’s biggest hits is the squash (acorn or butternut) gratin made with caramelized apple, pumpkin seeds, aged cheddar and fennel gravy sausage.
+At Urban Farmer, a steakhouse in Cleveland, one of fall’s biggest hits is the squash (acorn or butternut) gratin made with caramelized apple, pumpkin seeds, aged cheddar and fennel sausage gravy.

 Chef Michael Gallina